crabyh/WisdomLDA/checkpoint.md

 ## COMPLETED WORK
 <!-- One to two paragraphs, summarize the work that you have completed so far. -->

-By far both team members have gained a good understanding of gibbs sampling and implemented a sequential version in C++, which is considered as the baseline.
+By far both team members have gained a good understanding of gibbs sampling and implemented a sequential version of program in C++ as our baseline.
 The commonly used [Bag Of Words Dataset](https://archive.ics.uci.edu/ml/datasets/Bag+of+Words) is selected as our testing dataset.
-Another smaller dataset from course 10-605, which consists 18773 documents, 60056 words and 20 topics, runs at the speed of around 5 secs/iteration on the baseline.
+Another smaller dataset from course 10-605, which consists 18773 documents, 60056 words and 20 topics, runs at the speed of around 5 secs/iteration on this program.

 Once the baseline was finished, we moved on to data-parallel LDA implementation as described in the proposal.
 Currently, we have set up the MPI framework and designed API for major operations.
 A synchronized, distributed implementation, i.e., AD-LDA proposed by Newman et al., was completed under this framework but has not been tested yet.